opentdf/opentdf/examples/offline/README.md

 where `[internal hostname]` is the value of `hostname` run on your host server, which is inserted as the external name by default.
 Alternative, you can overload hostname *BEFORE RUNNING start.sh* with the environment variable `INGRESS_HOSTNAME`.

+If you want to connect to the minikube dashboard, you can also do that with a tunnel.

+First, start the [dashboard](https://minikube.sigs.k8s.io/docs/handbook/dashboard/) with `minikube dashboard --url`.
+Next, tunnel the URL from the host operating system using the `-L` option.

-> TODO allow bootstrap to take multiple domains, to allow offline.demo.internal or opentdf.local too
+> TODO allow bootstrap to take multiple domains, to allow offline.demo.internal or opentdf.local

 ## Advanced Install